 A National funeral service for the late Dr. Chough Pyong-ok, Democratic Party candidate for the?

-A National funeral service for the late Dr. Chough Pyong-ok, Democratic Party candidate for the forthcoming South Korean elections, was attended by thousands in Seoul Stadium Feb 25.
+Background: A National funeral service for the late Dr. Chough Pyong-ok, Democratic Party candidate for the forthcoming South Korean elections, was attended by thousands in Seoul Stadium Feb 25.

 Thousands of sad eyed Seoul citizens stood in the light rain and watched the impressive funeral cortege pass through the streets to the stadium.
 After the two-hour ceremony, the body was taken for burial to Ui-dong, on the northern outskirts of Seoul.